alexkwood/nld-apps-hq/README.md

 Ben Buckman is the founder of [New Leaf Digital](http://newleafdigital.com), a development shop specializing in the [Drupal](http://drupal.org) CMS/framework and now [Node.js](http://nodejs.org).

 If you are looking for Node.js work, please [contact us](http://newleafdigital.com/contact).

+# The Apps

+- **Spanish Flashcards**: Create flashcards of English-Spanish word translations.
+Randomly play your flashcards until you get them all right.
+Look up new words with the WordReference API.

+- **Interactive Lists**: Create to-do lists, shopping lists, or any other kinds of list.
+Share your lists with your friends.
+As you add and remove items from the list, everyone else sees it immediately in real-time.

 # Evolution of the apps